CBPFGMS/cbpfgms.github.io/pbifdc/README.md

 This value defines only if the names are visible when the page loads: the user can easily change it by clicking the corresponding button.

+**`data-regions`**: defines the selected CBPFs (and all their respective donors) by region, according to [OCHA's Regional Office coverage](https://www.unocha.org/where-we-work/ocha-presence).
+The value has to be a string.
+Accepted values:

+- `"all"`:  shows all CBPFs (and their respective donors).
+- `"Latin America and the Caribbean"`
+- `"West and Central Africa"`
+- `"Southern and Eastern Africa"`
+- `"Middle East and North Africa"`
+- `"Asia and the Pacific"`

+You can specify more than one region.
+In that case, they should be separated by a comma, without any space.
+For instance:

+`"Latin America and the Caribbean,West and Central Africa"`

+If the value is not an accepted one, it will default to `"all"`.

 **`data-responsive`**: defines if the SVG stretches to the width of the containing element.
 Accepted values:

 - `"true"`: the SVG will stretch to the width of the element containing the code snippet.